 Herbal Remedies for Milk Supply

-It is quite possible that herbal remedies help increase milk supply and flow of milk to the baby.
-Almost every culture has some sort of herb, plant, or potion to increase milk supply.
+It is quite possible that some herbal remedies will help increase milk supply and flow of milk to the baby.
+Almost every culture has some sort of herb, plant, or natural source potion to increase milk supply.
 Some may work, some may work as placebos (which is fine), and some may not work at all.
 Some will have active ingredients that will not increase the milk supply but have other effects, which may not be desirable.
 If a drug, even herbal and natural, has a positive effect, it can also have negative effects.
 For example, foxglove, a commonly grown flower, contains digitalis which has been used to treat heart failure.
 But ingest too much foxglove and it can cause serious side effects and even death.

 If you take other medications or supplements or have any health conditions, check with your doctor or pharmacist before starting any of the remedies below.

 Fenugreek: 3 capsules 3 times a day Blessed Thistle: 3 capsules 3 times a day, or 20 drops of the tincture 3 times a day

 o Use 3 capsules of each herb 3 times a day as a starting point.

 o Fenugreek has a distinct smell.
 Ensure the capsules are fresh and give off a strong odour.

 o When you are taking enough fenugreek, you will be able to smell it on your skin, in your sweat, and/or in your urine.
 If you cannot smell it, consider increasing the dose to 4 capsules 3 times a day.

 Some manufacturers sell capsules or tinctures that contain fenugreek and blessed thistle together (as well as other herbs for milk supply, in some brands).
 In general, follow the manufacturer’s instructions.
 Because the herbs are combined in one capsule or liquid tincture, these types of products are a good option if you have difficulty taking many capsules multiple times per day.